 The Nominating Committee ("NC") implements the Board Diversity Policy which reflects the importance of diversity to the functioning of the Board.
 Our Diversity Policy seeks to include people with diversity of skills, industry and business experiences, core competencies, gender, seniority in age and experience, qualifications and other relevant attributes which the Board considers useful.
-The members of the Board in FY2023 reflect a wide range of age and background, and have been drawn from different industries offering a diversity in skills and experience which enable them to serve the needs and plans of the Group.
-Such skills include core competencies in management, strategic planning and building a customer-focused experience, as well as accounting, finance, legal and knowledge of the Group's businesses.
-For FY2023, the Board considers the board size of four Non-Executive and Independent Directors out of seven board members to be of appropriate size and diversity mix.
+The Board in FY2024 comprises a wide range of members in terms of age and background, who have been drawn from different industries, offering a diversity in skills and experience which enable them to serve the needs and plans of the Group.
+Such skills include core competencies in management, strategic planning and building a customer-focused experience, as well as in the areas of accounting, finance, legal and knowledge of the Group's businesses.
+For FY2024, the Board considers the board size of four Non-Executive and Independent Directors out of six board members to be of appropriate size and diversity mix.